RoodraKanwar/Data-Analysis-in-Hospitality-Domain/README.md

 This metric indicates the total number of room nights that were actually occupied and utilized by guests on a given day.
 This excludes cancellations and no-shows.

 4. Realisation
-This metric indicate the actual revenue or yield generated per booking after accounting for discounts, cancellations, and other adjustments.
+This metric indicates the actual revenue or yield generated per booking after accounting for discounts, cancellations, and other adjustments.
 It often refers to the percentage of booked revenue that is successfully realized.

 5. Cancellation
 This metric indicates total number of bookings that were canceled before the stay date.
 This can be expressed as a number or a percentage of total bookings.